theglus/Home-Assistant-Config/README.md

 # Home Automation Components
 ## Home Assistant Hardware
+My Home Assistant setup is pretty basic but it gets the job done without any hiccups.
+I originally planned on booting off of a USB drive, but gave up after the first couple failed attempts in favor in spending the time to actually setup my smart home.
+I'm exploring the idea of moving the DB and logs a Sandisk USB, but I'm unsure if that will resolve the sluggish page loading.
+What would make the most sense would be to go the SSD boot route, but it's pretty low on my priority list.
 | Raspberry Pi 4 Model B 4GB | Raspbee II | SanDisk Extreme 64GB MicroSD | Argon Neo Case |
 | --- | --- | --- | --- |
 | ![Raspberry Pi 4 Model B 4GB](img/ha_hardware/pi_4.jpg) | ![Raspbee II](img/ha_hardware/raspbee_II.jpg) | ![SanDisk Extreme 64GB MicroSD](img/ha_hardware/sandisk_64.jpg) | ![Argon Neo Pi case](img/ha_hardware/argon_neo.jpg) |

+I opted to go the Zigbee route primarily because I really like the Aqara platform.
+I landed on the Raspbee II over the Conbee as it just seemed like a more elegant solution.
+It's a little bit of a pain to initially setup, but after that it's smooth sailing.
 ## Home Assistant Software + Architecture
 ![My Home Assistant Architecture](architecture.png)
 ## Voice Assistant